pascal1a/Connect-4-AI/README.md

 -def check_game_end(): function that checks if there are 4 discs vertically, horizontally or diagonally

--def animation(disc_number, mouse_pos_x = 0): function that checks the current mouseposition and drops the dics in the corresponding column
+-def animation(disc_number, mouse_pos_x = 0): function that checks the current mouseposition and drops the discs in the corresponding column

 -def draw(position, disc_number,col): function that dynamically draws the dropped discs

 -def possible_moves_func(): function that checks all possible moves